 How am I selected for an award?

 Preference is given to students who meet the following selection criteria:

 Priority of applications is assigned in the following order: undergraduate students (juniors and seniors above all), master's level students, PhD and Professional level students (MD, JD, DDS).

 The minimum GPA requirements are listed above, but priority is given to students who have earned a GPA of 3.0 (undergraduate) and 3.5 (graduate) or higher.

 Students nearing the end of their program are given higher priority than those near the beginning.

-These criteria will be used to determine which applicants will be asked to come in for an interview.
-Once interviews are completed, a committee consisting of OIA staff will review the applications and interview notes.
+These criteria will be used to make a decision on your application and type of award available (grant or loan).
 The committee will review your academic records and financial history and may consult with your Academic Advisor.
 This committee will make the final award and loan decisions.
-Once a decision has been made, you will be notified of the decision – whether or not you have received a financial award.
+Once a decision has been made, you will be notified whether or not you have received a financial award.

 How Much Will I Be Awarded?

 The amount of the award varies according to the financial need of the student.
 We try to meet the needs of individual students while providing assistance to as many as possible.
 As there are often many applicants, we are unable to meet the needs of all students.
 No single award or loan is intended to cover the total living or tuition costs of a student, nor are the funds available to support needs of dependents.
 Grant awards can only be applied to bursar balances, and cannot be used for a cash refund.
 Loans are applied to the student account, but a refund may be issued if the account balance is at $0.
 Usually awards or loans range from $1,000 to $3,000 USD.
 Applicants are encouraged to consider this award or loan along with other ways to meet their needs.
 Applicants are allowed to apply during more than one semester, regardless of whether an award or loan was previously granted.

 How Do I Apply?